chrisjhoughton/react-backbone-controllerview/README.md

 Aims to do four things:

-* Embrace uni-directional data flow
+* Embrace React's uni-directional data flow
 * Provide a simple declarative approach
 * Let you write less code
 * Allow for full view control